ISG THz Activity Report 2023

 • Analysis of specific radio propagation aspects for THz communication, such as molecular absorption, effect of micro-mobility, specific considerations for scattering, reflections, and diffractions, and considerations for near-field propagation.

-• Analysis of data from earlier measurement campaigns published in relevant literature and the performance of channel measurements for the selected scenarios and frequency bands.
+• Analysis of data from earlier measurement studies; the performance of channel measurements for the selected scenarios and frequency bands.

 • Development of channel models for the selected scenarios and frequency bands.

-• Establishment of baseline for THz technology fundamentals, including antenna assumptions, simulation assumptions, and deployment strategies.
+• Establishment of baseline for THz technology fundamentals, including antenna assumptions, RF hardware modelling, and simulation assumptions.